van001/contract_1st_development/README.md

 ![arch.png](arch.png)

 - API 1st (contract based development).
 All state management happens through API, no exceptions.
-Open API 3.0 for defining contracts.
 - Micro service development pattern.
 Each service will have it's own API (yaml) file.
 Deployment may still be uniform (all API together).
 - CI/ CD (continious integration and deployment).
 Trunk is always deployed automatically (once the test passes).
 - TDD (Test driven development).
 Every piece of code comes with a test.
 - UI will be a mix of SPA (Single Page App) and static (better SEO).
-Always deployed serveless (via CDN).
+Always deployed serveless via CDN.
-- NOSQL (dynamo DB) for storage.
+- NOSQL for storage.
 Single table design.